-If you are looking to make tax savings but do not want to attempt to interpret detailed tax legislation, you should seek professional advice.
-We offer all clients tax planning reviews and try to ensure that our clients only pay as much tax as they are legally obliged to and no more!
+If you are looking to make tax savings but do not want to attempt to interpret detailed tax legislation, we would recommend seeking the advice of a professional.
+We offer all clients tax planning reviews and try to ensure they only pay as much tax as they are legally obliged to and no more!

 We have included a series of tax tips below which provide general guidance on various tax saving strategies and should answer some of your tax questions.